 Following the pre-application meeting, the Grant application and all attachments must be submitted to the Manager for formal consideration for funding.
-The application requires the Applicant to submit a Letter of Intent for the lease from the landlord, proposed design, cost estimate/budget for the Tenant Improvements, and a business plan.
+The application requires the Applicant to submit a Letter of Intent for the lease from the landlord, proposed design, cost estimate/budget for the Tenant Improvements, and a business.
+Furthermore, the Applicant and property owner must contribute an amount greater than the financial contribution of the CRA as further specified herein.